48350236531_9f1dba6146_b copy.jpg

 This tattoo was meant to be a direct copy of Francisco de Zurbarán’s Agnus Dei—just the lamb, nothing else.

 The original painting, made between 1635 and 1640, is small, simple, and haunting.
 It shows a lamb lying on a dark surface, legs bound, its body calm, its fate already decided.
 Zurbarán painted it with quiet precision, without distraction.
-There’s no background, no story written around it—just the weight of the image, heavy and still.
+There’s no background, no setting, no narrative—just the weight of the image, heavy and still.

 Explore the original painting here: